The Bucknell Investment Office serves an important role within the University by executing multiple responsibilities:

 Meet Our StaffInvestment Office Staff

-"Change often brings opportunity, and with the guidance and expertise of the Investment Committee of the Board of Trustees, we will continue to focus on capitalizing from change to protect and enhance the endowment fund for the benefit of all generations of Bucknellians." -John Luthi '04, Director of InvestmentsBucknell University Endowment Report: Spring 2016 (pdf)
+"As stewards of the endowment, we will continue to focus on optimizing risk-adjusted net returns for the benefit of our University and its many constituents." —John Luthi '04, Director of InvestmentsBucknell University Endowment Report: Spring 2017 (pdf)

 Mahatma Gandhi once said, "Live as if you were to die tomorrow.
 Learn as if you were to live forever."
 Those words certainly apply to the Bucknell legacy created by Benard (Ben) Sampson '69, P'96, whose commitment to the student experience has helped shape the lives of Bucknellians both in and out of the classroom.Fall 2015 Endowment Report (pdf)